elemprod/lptask/docs/about.md

 burdensome with a large number of tasks.
 I wanted a cleaner and more modular way of organizing the tasks for the project.
-After evaluating the usual RTOS's options, I came to the conclusion that while I could probably meet the power budget by using an RTOS tickless mode.
-The RTOS implementation still felt pretty heavy requiring 10K+ of FLASH and 100+ bytes of RAM per task.
+After evaluating the usual RTOS's options, I came to the conclusion that while I could probably meet the power budget by using an RTOS tickless mode, the RTOS implementation still felt pretty heavy requiring 10K+ of FLASH and 100+ bytes of RAM per task.

-In the end, I decided the easiest solution was to write my own cooperative task scheduler using statically defined tasks and a linked list task que.
+In the end, I decided that the easiest solution was to write my own cooperative task scheduler using statically defined tasks and a linked list task que.
 Implementing an array of tasks might have been simpler than the linked list but it wouldn't achieve my goal being modular.
-Supporting task definition inside the module where the task was utilized seemed a cleaner approach to me.
+Supporting task definition inside the module where the task was utilized seemed to be a cleaner approach to me.
 I wrote and tested the first version of the scheduler in a few days and it worked well for the project.
-I went on to use the scheduler in a couple of other projects expanding the functionality as needed.
+I went on to use the scheduler in a couple of other projects, expanding the functionality as needed.

 I eventually realized that adding support for caching the next expired task had the potential to improve the scheduler's efficiency.
 The scheduler